Associate Professor-On Leave July 1, 2020-June 30, 2021

 - BA, Tsuda College, Tokyo, Japan

 - MA, PhD, McGill University

-- Yoshida, Yoko, Howard Ramos.
-Forthcoming.
+• Yoshida, Yoko, Howard Ramos.
+2015.
 “From Away, But Here to Stay?
-Trends in Why Do Recent Immigrants Leave Atlantic Canada?” in E. Tastsoglou and B. Cottell (eds.)
-Home away from Home.
+Trends in Out-migration Among a Cohort of Recent Immigrants to Atlantic Canada?”
+Ch.
+2 in E. Tastsoglou, A. Dobrowolsky and B. Cottrell (eds.)
+The Warmth of the Welcome: Is Atlantic Canada a Home Away from Home for Immigrants?
 Cape Breton University Press.